-This page includes links to other blogs I’ve written about the tremendous luck of teaching at Touchstone, a rich, demanding, deeply satisfying day job.
-At the bottom of the page, I reflect on the ways that unusual experience of teaching has affected my poetry and my poetry life.
+This page includes links to other blogs I’ve written, about the tremendous luck of teaching at Touchstone, a rich, demanding, deeply satisfying day job.
+At the bottom of this page, I reflect on the ways that unusual experience of teaching has affected my poetry and my poetry life.

 A Year to Think It Over